-5.2 A European State shall be defined by its geographical location.
-Since the Eastern border of Europe is unclear the divisions between Asia and Europe occur at the Ural Mountains, Ural River and Caspian Sea in the east, the Caucasus Mountains and the Black Sea with its outlets, Bosporus and Dardanells in the south.
+For the purposes of ELSA, a European State shall be defined by its geographical location.
+Since the eastern border of Europe is unclear, the divisions between Asia and Europe occur at the Ural Mountains, the Ural River and the Caspian Sea in the east, the Caucasus Mountains and the Black Sea with its outlets, the Bosporus and the Dardanelles in the south.
 Armenia, Azerbaijan, Georgia, Kazakhstan, Russia and Turkey are considered part of both Europe and Asia.